mbari-org/auv-python/WORKFLOW.md

         depth, latitude, and longitude names.
 These are the best files to use for loading data into STOQS and for analyses requiring all the data to be on the same spatial temporal grid.

+    archive.py
+        Copy the netCDF files to the archive directory.
+The archive directory is initally in the AUVCTD share on atlas which is shared with the data from the Dorado Gulper vehicle, but can also be on the M3 share on titan near the original log data.